martinus/robin-hood-hashing/README.md

 Of course, your milage may vary.
 There are an infinite number of use cases, and while I've tested a wide range of scenarios you have to do benchmarks with your own workload to be sure this is worth it.

+# Good, Bad, Ugly

+# The Good

+In most cases, you can simply replace `std::unordered_map` with `robin_hood::unordered_map` and enjoy a substantial speedup and less memory. robin-hood map is well optimized for both native types and complex types: It supports two different memory layouts: `flat_map` for fast direct access, and `node_map` which is node based, enjoying stable references while being much more memory efficient than `std::unordered_map`.

+The map defaults to using `robin_hood::hash` which uses a very fast well tuned hash for native types, and uses defaults to `std::hash` for everything else.

+# The Bad

+The performance of any map depends on how good the hash function is.
+But even worse for `robin_hood`, for a really bad hash the performance will not only degrade, the map will simply fail with an exception if not even doubling its size helps.
+So choose your hash well.
+(Note, that some `std::unordered_map` implementations fail as well with bad hashes).

+If the map gets very full but just below it's resizing limit, continuously inserting and removing elements can get quite slow because the map has to shuffle lots of elements around.

+# The Ugly

+This map is obviously not as well tested as `std::unorderered_map`.
+It shoud be very stable for most use cases, but there might still be untested corner cases, where the map simply gives incorrect results!
+As far as I know, none of these bugs should be left.
+But I wouldn't bet my house on it.

 ## Alternatives

 There are lots of `std::unorderd_map` challengers, here are a few interesting ones that I had a look at: